Greece

 Cities

 Nearly 42.8% of the people of Greece live in urban areas.
 Greece's largest and most influential metropolitan centres are those of Constantinople and Nafplion, which is commonly referred to in Greek as the "συμπρωτεύουσα" (lit. "co-capital"), with metropolitan populations of approximately 6.15 million and 1 million inhabitants respectively.
-Greece's second largest city is actually Thessaloniki, which has a little over 3 million inhabitants (many of them Jewish).
+Greece's second largest city is actually Thessaloniki, which has a little over 3 million inhabitants.
 Athens was considered as a possible capital immediately after independence especially to conform to the Western European pressure that Greece should harken back to its classical roots, but in the end, it was not chosen over Nafplion with its natural harbor.
 Instead, Athens was Greece's first planned city.
 It had grown into great disrepair during the Ottoman era, with most of its populace being Arvanite (Christian Albanian) or Muslim Albanian.
 All Islamic influences in the city were removed; the Parthenon (Our Lady of Athens, a cathedral since the days of Justinian with a 200 year period as a Catholic Church and 100 year period as a mosque)'s minaret was torn down, and the mosque built inside Hadrian's library was torn down.
 The city was built on a grid system and rebuilt in the neo-classical style.
 As such, along with Nafplion and Patras, it is one of Greece's more 'Western' cities.
 Due to its noble history under the Athenian Republic, Athens (along with the Byzantine city of Ioannina on the Xliponian border) has become very much a college town, with some of Greece's best universities housed here. Αthens has approximately 950,000 people.
 Other prominent cities with urban populations above 100,000 inhabitants include those of Patras (500,000), Heraklion (225,000), Adrianople (200,000), Larissa (177,000), Volos (176,000), Ioannina (173,000) Chania (169,000), Alexandroupoli (120,000), Chalkida (115,000), Rhodes (110,000), Trikala (105,000), Raidestos (102,000), and Serres (100,000).

 Greece's imperial capital is Constantinople, an ancient city founded by the people of Megara as the colony of Vyzantion (Byzantium).
 It was only named "Constantinople" during the reign of the Roman Emperor and Saint, Constantine the Great.
 It served as the new Roman capital for nearly 1,100 years until it fell to the Ottoman Turks on Tuesday, November 29th, 1453 (a bit different from our world).
 The Turks renamed it "Konstantiniyye" (قسطنطینية), and was their imperial capital until their capitulation in the First Great War.
 Under the Treaty of Versailles in 1919, all of the remaining European possessions of the Ottoman Empire, the shoreline of the Çatalca-Kocaeli Peninsula, and the North Aegean Islands were awarded to Greece.
 On August 15th, 1919, Greek forces entered the city of Konstantiniyye after the gates were opened by the occupying Anglo-Kemrese joint force.
 At that time, 51% of the city was Greek and they came out in the thousands to celebrate the return of the city to Christian rule.
 The Turkish populace, meanwhile, considered August 15th a day of mourning, decorating each of their 3,000 mosques in black (with the Jewish community ambivalent and the Armenians hopeful but still apprehensive).
 The treaty guaranteeing Constantinople to Greece was signed by the Allied Powers and the Sultan of the Ottoman Empire.
 Almost immediately, Divine Liturgy was celebrated in the Hagia Sophia, which the Muslims had taken from Christendom in 1453 and which the Christians took back from the Muslims nearly five centuries later.
 A jubilant Greece began to immediately begin to restore the Hagia Sophia to its former glory.
 The utmost archaeological care was taken in refurbishing the building to look exactly how it would have during the reign of Emperor Justinian.
 Likewise, the Fatih Mosque and the Sultanahmet (Blue) Mosque were confiscated from the Muslim community; the former was once more named the Church of the Holy Apostles and the Sultanahmet Mosque, built over the grounds of the Imperial Palace, was converted into the Church of Sts.
 Constantine and Helen.
 While neither were not torn down and rebuilt to fit the neo-Byzantine aesthetic of the city, their minarets each were dynamited, and the interiors were scraped out and replaced with mosaics and frescoes and an altar complete with an iconostasis.
 The new Church of the Holy Apostles was also given commemorative placards for each of the Roman emperors previously buried there and disturbed by the Catholics in 1204.
 The Sultan's palace, Dolmabahçe, was now the Greek Royal Family's Constantinopolitan residence.
 In order to pay for the numerous restoration projects, the other Ottomans imperial possessions, such as Yıldız Palace, were sold to private families, namely the Russian nobles fleeing the civil war raging in the former Russian Empire.
 While the Muslims were left with many thousands of mosques, their largest and most historic ones were all confiscated, causing a moral panic and exodus to the east.
 Many of these refugees would have no choice but to flee back west again into Greece after the Ottoman Civil War broke out between loyalist and republican forces, although they would not be allowed to settle back into their hometown (for many Greeks had already moved into these Turks' former homes), and were resettled into shanty towns across Thrace and Macedonia.
 Constantinople became an artistic and economic jewel in the region (shipping through the Dardanelles never stopped being lucrative, even during the Russian Civil War) and attracted people from all over the Balkans, Eastern Europe, and Levant.
 After the Second Great War, the Greek city received a crippling blow.
 Greece capitulated to the Allies in 1947, who occupied the city and the Bosphorus and Dardanelles Straits.
 In 1949, the Allies used the previous Treaty of Versailles against the Greek state, combining all cities and towns on the eastern side of the Bosporus Strait into the new city of "İstanbul," administratively separate from Constantinople and its environs on the western side.
 The Allies maintained that they would honor the 1919 Treaty of Versailles and let Greece keep Constantinople, but it could not keep Istanbul, named after the antiquated, Greek colloquialism "Εἰς τήν πόλιν," meaning "to the City [of Constantinople] which had entered into the Turkish lexicon as "İstanbul".
 Rather embarrassingly however, after decreeing that the Ottoman Empire would receive the new city of İstanbul, the Allied powers forgot all about the islands around the Straits, such as Imvros, Tenedos, the Rabbit Islands, the Princes' Islands, and Kalolimnos.
 All islands off the coast of Thrace and northwest Anatolia stayed in Greek possession.
 Although the monarchs would go back and forth between the two capitals of Nafplion and Constantinople for 90 years, it was the Imperialist Party and Emperor Constantine Palaiologos who would settle the Greek capital there permanently in 2009, slowly easing the country into the transition of one executive, legislative, and judicial capital.
 With 7,100,000 people, it is Greece's largest, most important, and most cosmopolitan city.